ZX Spectrum cassette tapes database

 ZX Spectrum tape finder

-Behind the scenes: Another small step for our sinclair buddy, but a giant leap for .net - tape2tzx
+Behind the scenes: Another small step for our Sinclair buddy, but a giant leap for .net - tape2tzx

 Interrupting the bytes from an audio wav file, although possibly bit hard to see from the image below (nice user interface!) the audio wav is squared to produce the pulses recognised by the spectrums in(ear) port, the gray lines are the digital audio wave, the red lines squared and lifted for overlaying view.